 You can obtain recycled R22 now for existing AC equipment that use this specific refrigerant.

 The cost of R22 is increasing because of the reducing supply, and won’t be obtainable for use at all by 2020.

 GOT IT?
 GOOD!
 SO WHAT DOES ALL THIS MEAN?

-If your air conditioner was manufactured after January 2010, the R22 refrigerant phase-out probably won’t apply to you.
-However, if your air conditioner was made before January 2010, you have a few options:
+If your air conditioner was made after January 2010, the R22 refrigerant phase-out probably won’t apply to you.
+However, if your air conditioner was made before January 2010, you have some options:

 1) Purchase an upgraded, more environmentally-friendly system, which requires the approved A/C refrigerant.

-2) Call an expert to replace the parts in your current air conditioning system to help make it compatible with approved A/C refrigerant.
-Understand, though, this is not recommended because it could void your warranty(ies).
+2) Call a professional to replace the parts in your current air conditioning system to help make it compatible with approved A/C refrigerant.
+Understand, though, this is not recommended because it could nullify your warranty(ies).